 Note: All PSC's are required to renew their PSC designation.
 The PSC Renewal Program requires that PSCs participate in professional development activities and submit evidence of these activities on a periodic basis.
 Meeting these requirements in a timely manner is mandatory to maintain the PSC designation.
 To retain PSC designations, AASC requires all PSCs to renew every three years by accumulating 36 hours of continuing education.
 The PSC Renewal is offered to ensure that Professional Service Coordinators maintain the highest professional standards and enhance their continued competence.
 The cost of renewal is $75.00 and is accomplished by submitting documentation to AASC.
 Follow this link to submit your PSC Renewal Application.

 Not meeting the requirements of the PSC Renewal Program results in an expiration of the PSC designation.
-However, reinstatement may be requested, with documentation of 36 hours of continuing education submitted.
-The Reinstatement Fee (in addition to the Renewal Fee) is as follows: $25.00 if application is 1-6 months late; $50.00 if application is 6-12 months late; and $75.00 if application is 1 year or more late.
-For questions regarding PSC Renewal, please contact Ikea Haralson, AASC Education Project Coordinator, at (614) 848-5958 or firstname.lastname@example.org.
+However, reinstatement may be requested with documentation of 36 hours of continuing education submitted.
+The Reinstatement Fee (in addition to the Renewal Fee) is as follows: $25.00 if application is 0-6 months late; $50.00 if application is 7-12 months late; and $75.00 if application is 13-17 months late; for 18 or more months, contact AASC.
+For questions regarding PSC Renewal, please contact Ikea Haralson, AASC Education Project Coordinator, at (614) 848-5958 or email@example.com.

 Additional PSC Renewal Guidelines

 A minimum of 12 CEUs per year are required (36 hours during three-year renewal period), and a minimum of three (3) hours of ethics training must be included.
+Proof of training contact hours include completion certificates, agendas, programs, etc. List training hours from conferences or symposiums where multiple sessions are presented for each individual session.
 CEUs must be earned at official training programs, with learning objectives established.

 CEU's may be obtained through on-line learning (e.g., additional PSC modules, webinars, etc.), conference/seminar training, and/or college courses taken.

-Employer sponsored training will not be accepted for PSC renewals unless the training program has been approved by a state social work board or the National Association of Social Workers.
+Employer sponsored training will not be accepted for PSC renewals unless the training program has been approved by a state or national association; All employee training will be reviewed on a case-by-case basis.

 Training must be relevant to service coordination, aging related issues, and professional development.
 Courses in areas that are marginally related to service coordination skills will be reviewed on a case-by-case basis.